-Method of separation of ionic substances from the colloidal solution by means of effusion through a suitable membrane is dialysis.
-The principle is that sol particle cannot pay through parchment paper or semipermeable membrane due to the impurity slowly diffused out of the base leaving pure colloid.
+The method of separation of ionic substances from the colloidal solution by means of effusion through a suitable membrane is dialysis.
+The principle is that sol particles cannot pass through parchment paper or semipermeable membrane, due to which the impurity slowly diffuses out of the base, leaving pure colloid.

-The distilled water in the container where a bag is immersed should be changed frequently to prevent the accumulation of crystalloids otherwise there is a possible change of diffusing back of impurities into the bag.
+The distilled water in the container where a bag is immersed should be changed frequently to prevent the accumulation of crystalloids; otherwise, there is a possible chance of the impurities diffusing back into the bag.

 2) Electro Dialysis

-Dialysis is a slow process and takes so much time for the removal of impurities.
+Dialysis is a slow process and takes a lot of time for the removal of impurities.
 The process is improvised by an applied electrical force.
 This is known as electrodialysis.
-In this method two electrical plates are inserted into the distilled water and are connected to the terminals of source, long moves to the opposite electric plate with greater speed and the sol is purified.
+In this method, two electrical plates are inserted into the distilled water and are connected to the terminals of the source; long moves to the opposite electric plate with greater speed and the sol is purified.

-Normal filter papers cannot be used to filter the impurities of colloid since due to the large size of pores, impurities along with sol particle will be filtered off.
-The pore size is reduced by impregnating the papers in collodion solution which is 4 – s.
-Calculate nitrate solution in alcohol – ether mixture and dried with acetaldehyde.
-This is known as ultrafiltration and such papers are known as ultrafilter papers.
+Normal filter papers cannot be used to filter the impurities of colloids since, due to the large size of pores, impurities along with sol particles will be filtered off.
+The pore size is reduced by impregnating the papers in collodion solution, which is 4 – s.
+Calculate nitrate solution in the alcohol-ether mixture and dry with acetaldehyde.
+This is known as ultrafiltration, and such papers are known as ultrafilter papers.

 Examples of Colloids

 A respiration pigment which has albumin protein in water.
-Pigment part contains albumin that acts as the dispersed phase and the dispersion medium is water.
+The pigment part contains albumin, which acts as the dispersed phase, and the dispersion medium is water.
 It is a hydrosol.

-It contains air which is the dispersion medium and droplets of water as a dispersed phase.
-These are aerosol.
+It contains air which is the dispersion medium, and droplets of water as a dispersed phase.
+These are aerosols.